jeremygustine/guitar-tuner-post/post.md

 Check out a demo of autocorrelation-based pitch detection here: https://jeremygustine.github.io/js-pitch-detection-autocorrelation/

-_Visualization built with p5.js, based on some awesome work by Jason Sigal and Golan Levin._
+_Visualizations built with p5.js, based on some awesome work by Jason Sigal and Golan Levin._

 ### Summary